Frequently Asked Questions

 Faculty, staff, and students at Montclair State University are eligible to participate in the Library's Interlibrary Loan Program (ILL).
 ILL allows faculty, staff and students to request materials from other libraries when they are not available here.
 Any questions regarding ILL should be directed to the Reference Department (ext.
 4291).

 Alternatively, individuals who locate books at a state college or public library that has reciprocal borrowing privileges with Montclair State University can use their student ID and one other form of ID to check them out.
 The colleges and public libraries that participate in this program include the College of N.J., New Jersey City University, Kean University, NJIT, Ramapo College, William Paterson University as well as Clifton Public Library, Little Falls Public Library, and Montclair Public Library.
-In addition, our Library has the N.J.
-Union List of Serials if researchers want to identify libraries that carry journals not currently held at Montclair State.
-NJULS is also accessible via the Library Home Page (select "Popular Reference Sources on the Internet" off the home page).
+In addition, patrons can use our online catalog to identify libraries that carry journals not currently held at Montclair State.

 Circulating books are shelved on the second floor (A-Q) and the lower level of the Library (R-Z).

 No, all items must be renewed in-person at the Access Services Desk or online through the "My Library Account" link in the Sprague Library catalog or Library Website.

 The Library's Reference Collection is located in the Reference Department on the main floor opposite the entrance.
 It includes indexes, abstracts, encyclopedias, dictionaries, and other reference material.
 Many reference books are also available as e-books and can be accessed via the Sprague Library catalog.